Celeste-AI/Celeste-AI/howsheworks.md

 * Monitor for suspicious activity from third party individuals.

 ## Closing Statements
-All in all, Celeste is a really fun project to work on and I honestly truly want to keep improving her, I'm still learning so I am a little bit slow but each day I'm getting better at it, Celeste got me into python coding all those months back and I want to keep getting better.
+All in all, Celeste is a really fun project to work on and I honestly truly want to keep improving her, I'm still learning so I am a little bit slow but each day I'm getting better at it, Celeste got me into Python coding all those months back and I want to keep getting better.
-There is a TON more optimizations and cogs going on than what I have informed of in this passage, but I hope it paints the basic picture of celestes design and the future I'm going for and continue to go for, thank you for listening to my ted talk.
+There are a TON of more optimizations and cogs going on than what I have informed of in this passage, but I hope it paints the basic picture of Celeste's design and the future I'm going for and continue to go for, thank you for listening to my ted talk.

 If you have any questions feel free to reach out to me on our [discord server](https://discord.gg/RpqunvvNNF)